 - BayCare Health Events

-Membership in myBayCare.org is specifically for information collected and recorded during BayCare encounters and only reflects services provided by BayCare facilities.
+myBayCare.org is specifically for information collected and recorded during BayCare encounters and only reflects services provided by BayCare facilities.
 Winter Haven Hospital patients can view records for BayCare visits that occurred on or after June 1, 2015.
 Bartow Regional Medical Center patients can view records for BayCare visits that occurred on or before June 1, 2016.

-*Parents of patients ages 0 to 12 (11 years and 364 days old) may establish access to the BayCare patient portal, myBayCare.org, on their child's behalf, but in all cases, that access will expire on the day prior to the child's twelfth birthday.
+*Parents of patients ages 0 to 12 (11 years and 364 days old) may establish access to the BayCare patient portal, myBayCare.org, on their child's behalf at their next BayCare visit.
+In all cases, that access will expire on the day prior to the child's twelfth birthday.
 Parents of patients ages 12 to 17 are not permitted to access their child's information due to Florida privacy laws.